Print This Bible Study

 3. Taking the Land, Realizing an Inheritance

-Jericho was among the cities in the land described thirty-eight and one-half years earlier by the ten spies as being “walled up to heaven [‘to the heavens’]” (Deuteronomy 1:28).
+Jericho was among the cities in the land described thirty-eight and one-half years earlier by the ten spies as being “fortified [KJV: walled up] to heaven [‘to the heavens’]” (Deuteronomy 1:28).
 But note what the Lord did with the wall surrounding Jericho — a wall surrounding a city filled with frightened inhabitants.
+After the Israelites had followed the Lord’s instructions concerning taking Jericho, the wall simply “fell down flat”; and the Israelites marched across the fallen wall and “utterly destroyed all that was in the city” (save Rahab and her family), and then burned the city (Joshua 6:2-27).

 But the way it was to be and the way it actually happened — even during the conquest under Joshua — were not the same.
 At the very next city that the Israelites sought to conquer — Ai — they suffered defeat.
 Achan, contrary to the Lord’s command, had kept some of the spoils of Jericho; and his sin was looked upon by the Lord as a sin of all Israel.
 Because of this, the Lord would not go before the Israelites; and, consequently, they could notstand before their enemies” (Joshua 6:18; 7:1-22).